 Want to win at summer?
 Try cold soup.

-Soup is the quintessential comfort food for many people; yet, it’s often relegated to the fall and winter seasons and is often hearty and warming.
+Soup is the quintessential comfort food for many people; yet, it’s often relegated to the fall and winter seasons as it is often hearty and warming.
 So what about summer soups?
 There is a long and varied history of cold soup in many parts of the world, including the United States, where in 1917, Chef Louis Diat of The Ritz Hotel in NYC, developed one of the most famous cold soups of all time, Vichyssoise (cold potato and leek soup).

 Other cultures have long embraced the idea of cold soups, both sweet and savory, with the most famous being the Gazpacho from the Andalusian region of Spain.